cat-play-mml

 cat-play-mml cde

-The first time you run it, the server will automatically start, and playback will begin in the background.
-The command will exit immediately, allowing you to enter the next command.
+Upon first execution, the server automatically starts in the background, and music playback begins.
+The command immediately exits, allowing you to input the next command.

-For subsequent executions, it sends playback data to the already running server:
+For subsequent executions, it sends the music to the already running server:

 cat-play-mml efg